rlanzafame/test_push_workshop_template/content/3_cheat_sheet.md

 ### Table of Contents

 In the `myst.yml` file, you can specify the structure of the book as shown in [](#code_toc).
 Here you can indicate which files belong to the book and in what order.
-You can also create dropdown menus.
-When not specifying a ToC, all files are automatically included in alphabetical order.
+You can also create dropdown menus in your ToC by including `children` When not specifying a ToC, all files are automatically included in alphabetical order.

 :::{literalinclude} ../myst.yml